JimmyBenKlieve/revert-github-header/README.md

-# Revert Github dark theme header to light theme
+# Revert Github dark color header to the original color
 Revert github ugly dark theme header to light theme by purely overwrite CSS.

 # How to use